edrewitz/edrewitz/README.md

 1) [**FireWxPy**](https://pypi.org/project/firewxpy/) - An open source library focused on fire weather analysis and forecasting.

 <img width="200" alt="firewxpy logo" src="https://github.com/user-attachments/assets/27d7353c-89ae-4827-a1fb-0d64d80599ad"> ![image](https://github.com/user-attachments/assets/da1b43c0-2b6a-4a5c-9eb4-f08b30cab42b)

+The FireWxPy package provides the following extra functionality compared to existing packages:

+i) A large selection of various weather graphics from various different data souces.
+   - These weather graphics have a specific focus on fire weather.

+ii) Easy to use - the user sets the arguments in the function to their choosing and the functions do all the work including downloading, parsing and plotting the data.

 2) [**xmACIS2Py**](https://pypi.org/project/xmacis2py/) - An open source library focused on creating data visualizations of ACIS2 climate data (xmACIS2 in Python).

 ![image](https://github.com/user-attachments/assets/fb5ecdf9-bd51-4243-be7d-92af0952bfd8) ![image](https://github.com/user-attachments/assets/da1b43c0-2b6a-4a5c-9eb4-f08b30cab42b)

+The xmACIS2Py package provides the following extra functionality compared to existing packages:

+i) User friendly - The user sets the parameters in the function to their choosing and the function does all the work - downloading, parsing and plotting the data.

+ii) Users can easily create summary graphics for the various weather stations in the ACIS2 database.

 3) [**PyClimo**](https://pypi.org/project/pyclimo/) - An open source library for climate data analysis such as NCAR Reanalysis and PRISM data.

 <img width="200" height="150" alt="climate" src="https://github.com/edrewitz/PyClimo/blob/main/climate.jpg?raw=true"> ![image](https://github.com/user-attachments/assets/da1b43c0-2b6a-4a5c-9eb4-f08b30cab42b)

+The PyClimo package provides the following extra functionality compared to existing packages:

+i) User friendly - The user sets the parameters in the function to their choosing and the function does all the work - downloading, parsing and plotting the data.

+ii) Plots the period mean of the dataset.

+iii) Utilizes the [xeofs library](https://pypi.org/project/xeofs/) functionality to perform Empirical Orthogonal Function (EOF) Analysis on the various netCDF4 datasets.

+iv) Accesses NCAR Reanalysis data and PRISM Climate Group data.

 4) [**WxData**](https://github.com/edrewitz/wxdata/tree/main?tab=readme-ov-file#wxdata) - An open source library that downloads, pre-processes and post-processes a medley of open-source weather data.